 The Board was established in April 2002 and meets four times a year.

-The RCN North West Regional Board is comprised of a total of 20 members who represent:
+The Regional Board comprises of 14 members who represent:

 - Divisional seats - Manchester, Lancashire, Isle of Man, and Cheshire & Merseyside